Parable #32. Lost (Prodigal) Son:

 Do not judge, so that you will not be judged.
 For with the judgment that you judge, you will be judged, and with the measure that you measure, it will be measured to you.”

-So you see the final conclusion of this story is up to us.
+So you see the final conclusion of this story is up to us (Israel).
 Which household rule do you choose to live under?
 Have you decided to live under the rule of Abba Avinu or your own rule?
-Do you choose to be the son who is returning to Abba Avinu solely by His graciousness and love; or the son who stubbornly chooses to live as a slave to his own pride?
-Which son or daughter of Abraham will you be?
+On the one hand: do you choose to be the Jewish son or daughter who is humbly returning to Abba Avinu solely by His graciousness and love?
+Or on the other hand: do you stubbornly choose to live as a slave to your own pride?
+Which son or daughter of father Abraham do you choose to be?